 In last week’s post, an exec who didn’t wish to appear picky or small-minded missed the chance to address difficult and inappropriate situations created by her subordinate Xerxes when they were still small and potentially containable.
-Because she hesitated, corrective action plans to focus Xerxes on better behavior were never developed.
-When Xerxes eventually had to be moved out of the organization, it was a shock to other employees.

 The Exec Who Hesitates Is Lost